obvonage/deved-platform/content/blog/en/experience-composer-sample-application-with-vonage-video-api.md

 For convenience, I recommend using [Express.js](https://expressjs.com/) to help build your application’s server.
 However, feel free to check out this article, [5 Ways to Build a Node.js API](https://developer.vonage.com/blog/20/08/11/5-ways-to-build-a-node-js-api), to see other ways of building your application’s server.

-Start by initializing your express app and instantiating a new \`opentok\` object.
+Start by initializing your Express app and instantiating a new `opentok` object.

 ```
 const app = express()
 var opentok = new OpenTok(apiKey, apiSecret);
 ```

-Then create a Vonage Video API session by making a call to \`createSession\`.
+Then create a Vonage Video API session by making a call to `createSession`.
 (Note that in order to archive your session, it needs to be routed).

 ```
 opentok.createSession({mediaMode:"routed"},function (err, session) {